callnow

 Where to start?
 Start by reducing your debt each month and keep progressing.
 These steps—which include three particular, useful methods to reduce or eliminate your debt—can be helpful.

-Step 1: Make a list of all your loans and debt
+Step 1: Make a List of all your Loans and Debt

 Before you begin paying off debt, calculate how much you owe.
 Make a list of the details for each bill you owe.